 To create an atmosphere of tolerance and respect and to have a mix of students from as many countries as possible so they can have a truly international experience and learn, not only from our teachers, but also from each other.

-To ensure rigorous welfare and safeguarding procedures and an ongoing training programme are in place, as the well-being and safety of each individual student is our absolute priority.
+To ensure rigorous welfare and safeguarding procedures and an ongoing training programme are in place, as the wellbeing and safety of each individual student and member of staff is our absolute priority.

 To be honest, transparent, ethical and fair in the provision of information and the recruitment of students.